kevin-chalmers/set10108/labs/lab03/README.md

 ![Parallel Sort Log Time](img/parallel-sort-log.png)

-Notice that for small vector sizes throwing parallelism at the problem has not given us a performance boost - in fact we are slower.
-Granted we are using a slightly different algorithm, but hopefully you can see that the problem set is too small to get any speed up - in fact the setup and control of the OpenMP program is having an effect.
-Once our sort space is large enough we gain performance - 3+ times as much (the CPU is dual core with 4 hardware threads so this seems reasonable).
+Notice that for small vector sizes parallelism has not provided a performance boost - in fact it is slower.
+Granted, we are using a different algorithm, but hopefully you understand that the problem set is too small to get any speed up.
+The set-up and control of the OpenMP program is having an effect.
+Once our sort space is large enough we gain performance - 3+ times as much.
+The CPU is dual core with 4 hardware threads so this is reasonable.

 ## The Trapezoidal Rule